ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/use-a-smart-action-form.md

 {% tab title="Laravel" %}
 On our Live Demo example, we’ve defined 4 input fields on the Smart Action `Upload Legal Docs` on the collection `Company`.

+{% hint style="info" %}
+The 2nd parameter of the `SmartAction` method is not required.
+If you don't fill it, the name of your smartAction will be the name of your method that wrap it.
+{% endhint %}
 {% code title="app/Models/Company.php" %}
 ```php
 <?php